Moodagent: Geographic Availability

-Following the September 2019 launch the Moodagent music streaming service was released in Denmark, and subsequently launched in Germany in December 2020, in Australia May 2021 India June 2021 and New Zealand July 2021.
+The Moodagent music streaming service was launched in Denmark in September 2019 with a premium only tier and subsequently launched in Germany in December 2020, in Australia May 2021 India June 2021 and New Zealand July 2021.
 However, in April 2022 it pressed pause on B2C operations and closed its overseas offices.

 Platforms

-The Moodagent music streaming service is available as an app on iOS smartphones and iPods and Android smartphones.
+The Moodagent white label music streaming service is available as an app customized for partners on iOS smartphones and iPods and Android smartphones.
 A desktop version of the service is also available.

 Features

 Within Moodagent’s app, users can create and share playlists and moodagents, the company’s namesake feature.
 Moodagents serve as an in-app music curator that generates interactive playlists.
-Moodagents can be created and initiated by using any of the app’s “mood sliders” which include happy, angry, sensual, tender and tempo.
+Moodagents can be created and initiated by using any of the app’s “mood sliders” which include Joy, Anger, Sensuality, Tenderness and Tempo.
 The sliders can be adjusted at any time, pulling in new music with every adjustment.

 Business Model

-The Moodagent music streaming platform is offered as a custom label solution to commercial partners.
+The Moodagent music streaming platform is offered as a white label solution to commercial partners.

 Clients and Partnerships

 From 2009 to 2014 Moodagent provided consumer faced products, including mobile apps for music playlists & recommendations (iOS, Android, Nokia Symbian^3 & S40, Blackberry, WebOS, Windows Phone).

 Moodagent was also included as an online music recommendation service in Winamp and among the first apps chosen for inclusion on Spotify's app platform.

 In 2014, Moodagent began focusing on delivering music data services on a B2B basis.
 Products included music metadata, tools for music recommendations, auto-generation of playlists & audio similarity search for clients including Sony Music, Universal Music Publishing Group, Mood Media, 7digital & TouchTunes.

 Several other partnerships were announced, including deliveries for Mood Media's Mood Mix service and The Electric Jukebox Company.

 In September 2016 Moodagent announced a joint partnership with Unruly, Affectiva and Kent State University to bring end-to-end emotional intelligence to digital advertising.

+Since 2017 Moodagent has been delivering AI based sentiment analysis results for pre-testing audio in adverts to the market research company Kantar and for various brands at Unilever.

 A partnership with the Danish Music Awards (DMA) was announced in September 2019.